fverloy/fverloy/README.md

 ## Hi there, I'm Filip Verloy 👋

-### I'm currently the Field CTO and Chief Evangelist at Noname Security.
+### I'm currently the EMEA Field CTO at Noname Security.

 - 🚀 I’m currently working on building a rocket ship at Noname Security.
 - ⚙️ I’m currently learning Rust.